Hghrv/fundamentals-revision/recursive/README.md

 1. Use recursion in in `ghost_buster` to pass all the tests.

 2. There's an extra test that we haven't written - it's to do with the data we've passed in!
 What should we do to make sure it's ok?
+`Student's answer: we should ensure integrity of data trhough a purity test`